SILC: Improving Vision Language Pretraining with Self-Distillation: Related Works.

 \myparagraph{Self-supervised Learning.} Self-supervised learning is another popular pretraining paradigm where features are learned from image data itself.
 One branch of methods optimize the network to solve pretext tasks e.g., image coloring~\citep{colorful}, inpainting~\citep{pathak2016context}, transformation prediction~\citep{gidaris2018unsupervised}, and patch ordering~\citep{misra2020self}.
 Another family of approaches adopt instance-level discriminative learning via contrastive learning~\citep{simclr, he2020momentum} and clustering~\citep{caron2018deep, caron2020unsupervised}.
 Recently, \citep{mae} shows that masked autoencoder is also a scalable self-supervised learner.
 Our work is inspired by DINO~\citep{dino} which shows that segmentation emerges from learning local and global-views consistency.
 However, DINO cannot be directly used for zero-shot and open-vocabulary inference because it only learns image features.
-In contrast, our method is trained on image and text data jointly to enable more vision-language applications.
+In contrast, our method is trained on image and text data jointly.
+We show that together with text data, the DINO objective allows the model to develop an understanding of local features and their semantic classes.
+Therefore our model can potentially directly benefit far more computer-vision applications.

 \myparagraph{Zero-shot Semantic Segmentation.} Zero-shot semantic segmentation aims to segment arbitrary visual concepts in the wild without dense annotations~\citep{xu2022groupvit}.
 Methods in this area rely on image-text pairs from a combination of image captioning and web image-text dataset.
-Since these images do not have dense labels, these methods devise a self-supervised image region to text attention criterion.
+Since these datasets do not have dense labels, they utilize a self-supervised image region to text attention criterion.
 Group-VIT~\citep{xu2022groupvit} proposes to introduce grouping tokens that cluster similar image patches under each group token.
-MaskCLIP~\citep{maskclip} found that normal CLIP training results in zero-shot segmentation emerging in the last transformer block of the image encoder.
+MaskCLIP~\citep{maskclip} and CLIPpy~\cite{clippy} found that normal CLIP training results in zero-shot segmentation emerging.
 ReCo~\citep{shin2022reco} proposes a refinement process on top of MaskCLIP by retrieval and co-segmentation.
-Finally the most recent state-of-the-art TCL~\citep{tcl} learns a decoder to upsample the grounded patch embeddings (values of last block) and learns a region to text attention.
+Finally, the current state-of-the-art TCL~\citep{tcl} learns a decoder to upsample the grounded patch embeddings and learns a region to text attention.